 You can maximise your chances of conception by being aware of factors that affect your fertility.

 Below you will find information on some important changes you can make to improve your chances of conception.
 Research suggests that the factors listed below may have an effect on conception and the outcome of fertility treatment.
 The factors can influence both male and female fertility.

 The most effective lifestyle change you can make to improve your chances of conception and having a healthy baby is maintaining a healthy body weight.
 A BMI of 20 to 25 is ideal.
-Calculate your BMI from our BMI table here.
+Calculate your BMI with the Heart Foundation BMI calculator.

 Women who are overweight or underweight are less likely to get pregnant from most forms of infertility treatment, particularly IVF.
 This is why the Ministry of Health has made it so that only women with a body mass index (BMI) of 32 or less can be eligible for publically funded fertility treatment.
 Losing weight can:

 There is also increasing evidence that male obesity is associated with reduced sperm concentration and motility.
 Male partners are advised to achieve and maintain a healthy BMI.